Mesabloo/coqide.kak/README.md

   - `coqide_variable` is used to highlight variable names in the goal and result buffers.
     Defaults to `variable` if unchanged.
   - `coqide_reference` ???
-    Defaults to `documentation` because I'm quite unsure what this is used for.
+    Defaults to `variable` because I'm quite unsure what this is used for.
   - `coqide_path` ???
-    Defaults to `meta` for some reason.
+    Defaults to `module` for some reason.

 ## Things left to do and known bugs